 There might be a little too much banana or almond milk in, but you can still fix that.
 Depending on how wet your cooked banana bread is, you can slice it up whilst still warm and cool in slices which will evaporate some excess moisture.
 Then store and pop in the toaster for 30 seconds or so before serving.

 Over-mixed dough can inhibit the rise and fluffiness of the banana bread.
-For your next bake, try not to over mix you batter and instead stir just until ingredients are combined.
+For your next bake, try not to over-mix your batter and instead stir until all ingredients are just combined.

-You want to store the banana bread in an airtight container for up to 3 days at room temperature (the high fruit content will mean it won’t keep as long).
+You want to store the banana bread in an airtight container for up to 3 days at room temperature (the high fruit content will mean it won’t keep longer than that).
 It will keep up to 5 days in the fridge but will become less moist as time goes by.

 Don’t have all the ingredients in the cupboard or just want to experiment a little?
 Here are my tips on how to substitute some main ingredients of this fail proof chocolate banana bread.

 - SUGAR – either caster sugar or muscovado sugar will work in this recipe as it's very forgiving.
 Just make sure to keep the total weight of the sugar the same (for those using US cup measurements caster sugar weighs more per cup than muscovado so keep that in mind and weigh the sugar out instead).
 Caster sugar only will create a slightly crispier top whilst muscovado only will give you a more rich, caramelly flavour.

 - OIL – if you don’t have olive oil you can add in any vegetable oil like rapeseed or sunflower oil.
 I recommend an oil that does not have too strong a flavour as you want the main banana and chocolate flavour to really come through.

 - SODA BICARBONATE – Don’t have any baking soda?
 Don’t worry you can substitute soda for baking powder.
 It will give a slightly lower rise but will not affect the taste, still creating a deliciously chocolatey banana bread.